-Please see the "Getting Approval for Benefits" and "Prescription Drugs Administered by a Medical Provider" sections for details.
+Please see the "Getting Approval for Benefits", "Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy", and "Prescription Drugs Administered by a Medical Provider" sections for details.

 Provider

 A professional or Facility licensed by law that gives health care services within the scope of that license and is approved by the Claims Administrator.
 Providers that deliver Covered Services are described throughout this Booklet.
 If you have a question about a Provider not described in this Benefit Booklet please call the number on the back of your Identification Card.